EU Audit Reform; redefining the global professional services market

 EU Audit Reform

-All documents apply to the EU baseline rules.
+This briefing document applies to the EU baseline rules.
 The final regulatory environment will be impacted by how each EU Member State interprets the legislation and any derogations they choose to implement.

 Connect with us